samsquire/ideas4/README.md

 # 133. Concurrent loops - loops as lightweight threads, loops as load balancing

+Loops are NOT first class citizens in code.

+They should be passable around similar to functions.

+They can even run concurrently.

 ```
 For letter in ["a", "b", "c", "d", "e", "f", "g", "h", "i", "j", "k", "l", "m", "n", "o", "p", "q", "r", "s", "t", "u", "v", "w", "x", "y", "z"]:
  For number in range(0, 10):